xyz-liu15/multi-agent-novel-creator/README.md

 ## ✨ Features

-*   **Automated Content Creation**: Decompose the complex novel creation process into manageable tasks, which are then collaboratively completed by different AI agents.
+*   **Automated Content Creation**: Decompose the complex novel creation process into manageable tasks, which are then collaboratively completed by different AI agents, resulting in plot-coherent, engaging, and character-driven novel chapters.
 *   **Improved Creation Efficiency**: Significantly reduce the time and effort required for manual creation, enabling rapid prototyping and content iteration.
 *   **Modular and Extensible Architecture**: Adopt a clear modular design, facilitating the introduction of new agents, integration of different LLM services, or expansion of new creative stages.
 *   **State Management and Recovery**: Ensure the continuity of the creative process, allowing users to save, load, and resume creative progress at any time.